Moon landing conspiracy theories: Space Race

 Conspiracist Bart Sibrel responded, incorrectly asserting that, "the Soviets did not have the capability to track deep space craft until late in 1972, immediately after which, the last three Apollo missions were abruptly canceled."
+Those missions were canceled, not abruptly, but for cost-cutting reasons.
+The announcements were made in January and September 1970, two full years before the "late 1972" claimed by Sibrel.
+(See Vietnam War below.)

-In fact, the Soviets had been sending uncrewed spacecraft to the Moon since 1959, and "during 1962, deep space tracking facilities were introduced at IP-15 in Ussuriisk and IP-16 in Evpatoria (Crimean Peninsula), while Saturn communication stations were added to IP-3, 4 and 14," the latter having a 100 e6km range.
+In fact, the Soviets had been sending uncrewed spacecraft to the Moon since 1959, and "during 1962, deep space tracking facilities were introduced at IP-15 in Ussuriisk and IP-16 in Evpatoria (Crimean Peninsula), while Saturn communication stations were added to IP-3, 4 and 14," the last of which having a 100 e6km range.
 The Soviet Union tracked the Apollo missions at the Space Transmissions Corps, which was "fully equipped with the latest intelligence-gathering and surveillance equipment."
 Vasily Mishin, in an interview for the article "The Moon Programme That Faltered," describes how the Soviet Moon program dwindled after the Apollo landings.

-Also, there was nothing "abrupt" about the Apollo cancellations, which were made for cost-cutting reasons.
-These were announced in January and September 1970, two full years before the "late 1972" claimed by Sibrel.
-(See Vietnam War below.)
+In May 2023 Dmitry Rogozin, former director general of the Russian space agency, Roscosmos, expressed doubt that U.S. astronauts landed on the Moon.
+He complained of not receiving a satisfactory answer when he asked his agency to provide evidence.
+He said his colleagues at Roscosmos were angry about his questions and did not want to undermine cooperation with NASA.